 At Easton Primary we believe Physical Education is about offering every child the opportunity to achieve, succeed, compete and support their general health, fitness and wellbeing.
 Children are given opportunities to compete in sport and other activities which will instil respect and teamwork.

 Our aim is to provide a Physical Education curriculum that excites and challenges all children in a range of sports and games, inspiring lifelong participation in daily physical activity and engagement with both competitive and non-competitive sport.
-The children are encouraged to lead healthy and active lives and to recognise the benefits to their physical and mental wellbeing.
-All children participate in at least two hours of physical education per week, much of which will be competitive.
+The children are encouraged to lead healthy and active lives and to recognise the benefits of this to their physical and mental wellbeing.
+All children participate in at least two hours of physical education per week, some of which will be competitive.